 I’ll do the research necessary to complete the work, using information you supply me, and, if appropriate, interviews with you, your staff and your customers.

 I’ll submit the completed text for you to review and make revisions in light of your feedback.
 If the project requirements have changed by this point I’ll need to charge for the additional work.

 A note about cost

-My day rate is £300.
-But I usually charge according to a pre-agreed flat rate set out in the project plan.
+I usually charge according to a pre-agreed flat rate set out in the project plan.
 That’s fair for you if it is going to take a little longer to complete the agreed work than we originally anticipated.
-And it’s fair for me if the objectives are met a little earlier.
+And it’s fair for me if the project is completed a little earlier.

-I’ll ask for 50% of the total fee to be paid at the outset of the project.
-I’ll submit an invoice for the rest when the project is complete.
+I’ll ask for 50% of the total fee to be paid at the outset of the project, and will submit an invoice for the rest when the project is complete.